exploring self-realization, sacred personhood, and full humanity

 E. Well, you actually make a good point.
 “The joy” does color everything for Twins.

 K. One of the big tests of love is, “Who is the one person you’d like to do everything with?” – even the little things, the tedious chores of life.
-I’m not saying that taking out the garbage or cleaning a bathroom is like a night on the town, but, even mundane tasks take on a certain “color” of celebration.
-Underlying the banality of “chopping wood and drawing water,” there’s a sense of rejoicing, a “stardust of joy” that fills the air.
+I’m not saying that taking out the garbage or cleaning a bathroom is like a night on the town, but, even mundane tasks take on a certain “color” of subtle celebration.
+Underlying the banality of “chopping wood and drawing water,” there’s a hint of rejoicing, a “stardust of joy” that fills the air.

 K. (small smile)